csc-training/sscc-qc-basic/tutorial1/tutorial1.md

   The GUI works for preparing/analysing inputs also without license, but please consult the license agreement.
 * On the CSC workstations TmoleX is already installed, launch from icon/menu
 * You can also use a version from your laptop
-* Note: if you don't want to use the TmoleX GUI, you can follow the tutorial2, which uses the `define` command line tool to prepare the inputs

 !["Dassault Systemes website"](../screens_20/1.png "Dassault Systemes website")